This will take you through the application process for an undergraduate degree in Film Studies and how it works from

 This letter of recommendation should be completed by a person who can discuss your creative strengths.
 Examples of appropriate people to write this letter on your behalf are art, drama, film/TV, or journalism teachers or a boss or supervisor from a job, internship, or volunteer project where your duties included something of a creative nature.

-This letter is due by the same deadline as your application materials, so make sure to give your recommender plenty of time to complete the letter.
+This letter is due by the same deadline as your application materials, so give your recommender plenty of time to complete the letter.

 All documents must be uploaded to by the given deadlines.
 Late applications are only reviewed on a space available basis.
 Undergraduate deadlines (including international students) are as follows:

 FOR SPRING 2017: